ookris/QUrl/README.md

 The [PHPMailer](https://github.com/PHPMailer/PHPMailer) library was used to send e-mail messages.
 Messages are sent via SMTP

+## Installation
+Installation involves copying the contents of the `QUrl-Theme` directory directly to the main directory where YOURLS was installed.

 ## Configuration
 The theme has basic configuration options.
 All options are located in the `qurl/config.php` file.
 The theme can be translated into other languages.
 To do this, you need to create your own language file based on the file `PL-pl_qurl.php`, which is located in the `qurl/lang` directory.